AnderwanSAM/AnderwanSAM/README.md

 Hey folks!
 I am **Andie**!

-I am a software developer with a computer science degree from the University of Ottawa and extensive programming experience.
+I am a software developer with extensive programming experience and a computer science degree from the University of Ottawa.
 Autodidact since 2015, I have a deep curiosity for understanding and improving technologies.